Car-Selection-Project/Thesis-Text-Extraction/README.md

 * A number indicating the maximum of shown cars (the top-x output).
 * One or more categories.
 For example quality, mileage, price, or performance.

-Note: The arguments passed are not case sensitive with exception of the categories.
+Note: The arguments passed are not case sensitive with exception of the categories and do not have to be in order.
 If a category has an uppercase level, it means the whole category gets taken as input instead of just a subcategory.

 Let's make this more clear with an example.